Fun things to do in Japan: my 15 favourite activities

 Momiji Automn leaves - fun things to do in Japan

-Even if the sakura season is delightful, Fall and the “momiji” season when the maple leaves turn bright red, and the ginkgo leaves turn bright yellow, is my absolute favourite season in Japan.
-Be careful with timing, in altitude, the season starts earlier so plan to go mid- October, but in places by the sea like Tokyo, it begins as late as the beginning of December.
+Even if the sakura season is delightful, Fall and the “momiji” season, when the maple leaves turn bright red, and the ginkgo leaves turn bright yellow, are my absolute favourite seasons in Japan.
+Be careful with timing: at altitude, the season starts earlier, so plan to go mid-October, but in places by the sea, like Tokyo, it begins as late as the beginning of December.

-Still, Nikko and its UNESCO world heritage Toshogu Shrine was just another level of stunning as I visited it the beginning of November.
+Still, Nikko and its UNESCO World Heritage Toshogu Shrine was just another level of stunning as I visited it at the beginning of November.
 The Shrine itself is mostly in a pine tree forest, but near the entrance, the Treasure Museum has a gorgeous garden full of maple trees.
 For the full autumn colours show in the wild, take the bus to Lake Chuzenji and Kegon Waterfalls.
-Note as it is higher in altitude (1269 m), you will need to get there earlier, mid to end of October.
+Note that, as it is higher in altitude (1269 m), you will need to get there earlier, mid to end of October.
+It is possible to book a private tour from Tokyo to make the most of a day trip to Nikko.

 11 – Meeting with the snow monkeys in Jigokudani Park, Nagano